balajialg/Datahub-Test-Repo/onboarding.md

 **As an instructor, What is the process to create a hub for teaching a course?**

 We generally prefer that you use our existing hubs for your work as they already cater to diverse needs.
+Highlighting some of the common usecases for our major hubs,

-- You can use the Datahub for teaching purposes if you have small class size and/or the computational requirements for your courses and/or research are not complex.
+- Datahub is used for courses with small class size and/or the computational requirements for the courses and/or research are not complex.
-- If you have genomic data and require complex computations, we recommend using other hubs such as Biology.
+- Biology hub has been used for processing genomic data requiring complex computations
-- You can use EECS hub if you require postgres database service.
+- EECS hub is used for its user interface based services and for offering postgres DB.

 You can contact reach out to Eric Van Dusen (ericvd@berkeley.edu)/Balaji Alwar (balajialwar@berkeley.edu) for more details!